LeLocTai/blog-hugo/content/posts/unity-in-depth-escape-from-ui-mask.md

 }
 ```

-### Tip
+#### A little performance tip
 Whenever you find yourself generating `Material` from script, you must make sure to `Destroy` them.
 These object, among a few others, are just pointer to native object: they can't be garbage collected by the CLR.
 I have to thanks a very kind customer of mine, whom reported a memory leak in [Translucent Image](https://leloctai.com/asset/translucentimage/), which led me to this discovery.
+It would be nice if Unity on Material have a line about this.

+That's it for today.
+If you see anything wrong, yell at me on {{<contact "Reddit">}} or  {{<contact "Twitter">}}.